 At the Company's annual meeting, December 16, 2014, the Company's stockholders approved and adopted the Company's 2014 Omnibus Performance Award Plan (the "Plan").
 The Board adopted the Plan on November 17, 2014, subject to and effective upon its approval by stockholders.
 With the adoption of the Plan, no new awards will be granted under the 2000 Incentive Plan, although it will remain in effect for options that are currently outstanding in accordance with their terms.
 The Plan authorizes the grant of awards relating to 150,000 shares of the Company's Common Stock.
-At September 30, 2015 and December 31, 2014, there were 8,000 and zero share options issued under this plan, respectively.
-Subsequent to September 30, 2015, the Company granted 13,250 restricted stock awards to certain employees.
+At December 31, 2015 and December 31, 2014, there were 8,000 and zero share options issued under this plan, respectively.

-The following table summarizes information about stock options outstanding at September 30, 2015:
+The following table summarizes information about stock options outstanding at December 31, 2015:

-Options Outstanding • ly Vested and cisable Range of Exercise Price Per Share Number Outstanding Weighted Average Remaining Contractual Life (In Years) Weighted Average Exercise Price Per Share Number Exercisable Weighted Average Exercise Price Per Share \$0.725-\$15.02 131,282 5.88 \$5.46 112,353 \$5.12
+Options Outstanding • cisable Range of Exercise Price Per Share Number Outstanding Weighted Average Remaining Contractual Life (In Years) Weighted Average Exercise Price Per Share Number Exercisable Weighted Average Exercise Price Per Share \$0.725-\$15.02 131,282 5.63 \$5.46 114,795 \$5.14